jpdjere/SystemsDesign/Chapter 01 - Scale from zero to millions of users.md

 - **Geographical Distribution**: Replicas can be located in different geographical regions to provide faster access to users in those regions and to ensure data availability in case of a regional outage.

 So, what happens if one database goes offline?
 The architectural design in the figure above shows how such a case would be handled:

+- If only one replica database is available and it goes offline, read operations will be directed to the master database temporarily.
+As soon as the issue is found, a new replica database will replace the old one.
+If multiple replicas are available. read operations are just redirected to the remaining healthy replicas; meanwhile, a new replica is spun up to replace the one that when down.
+- If the master database goes offline, a replica will be promoted to be the new master.
+All database operation will be temporarily executed on the new master database.
+A new replica database will replace the one that went down.

+In production systems, promoting